 Inside the conservation area, there are three nature trails to choose from that are all pretty easy to hike, so it's definitely possible to hit all three when you visit (the longest trail is only two kilometres long).

 The area is also a hot spot for tons of wildlife - including beavers, swans, and families of deer - who have become famous all over Instagram.

-Rattray Marsh Conservation Area has ample parking available, (although the lot can get extremely busy on weekends) and is open year-round.
+Rattray Marsh Conservation Area has ample parking available and is open year-round.

 Join the conversation Load comments